SunicYosen/nvmain-make/README.md

            https://github.com/AXLEproject/axle-zsim-nvmain

 ### 2c.
 Build With Make

         make
-        make CONFIG=fast|debug|prof
+        make TYPECONFIG=fast|debug|prof
-        make onestep_bin #
+        make TYPECONFIG=fast|debug|prof onestep_bin #Build without middle objects

-        then objects
+        then objects will be find in build directory.
 ------------------------------------------------------

 ## 3. Running NVMain

     NVMain can be run on the command line with trace-based simulation via:

     ./nvmain CONFIG_FILE TRACE_FILE [Cycles [PARAM=value]]

     The CONFIG_FILE is the path to the configuration file for the memory system being simulated.
 The TRACE_FILE is the path to the trace file with the memory requests to simulate.
 Cycles is optional and specifies the max number of cycles to simulate.
 By default the entire trace file is simulated.
 This is equivalent to providing "0" as the value for Cycles.
 Additionally, CONFIG_FILE parameters can be overriden using PARAM=value, for example, adding "MEM_CTL=FRFCFS" to the command line will override the value for MEM_CTL in the configuration file.

     A various number of trace formats are supported, such as "ProtocolTrace" traces from gem5 or NVMain traces which contain the minimum amount of information needed to simulate a request.
 NVMain traces are recommended.
 Traces can be generated by running gem5 with the printtrace.config configuration file.
-The NVMain trace
-    format prints the previous and new value of data being written to memory to allow for simulation of MLC NVMs and data encoding techniques which require knowing which data bits are changing.
+The NVMain trace format prints the previous and new value of data being written to memory to allow for simulation of MLC NVMs and data encoding techniques which require knowing which data bits are changing.

     For gem5, simulation is setup using python scripts.
 NVMain only patches gem5 to recognize command line options for NVMain.
 The example scripts provided with gem5 can be used:

     configs/example/se.py - Run in SE mode
     configs/example/fs.py - Run in FS mode

-    When running gem5, the parameter --mem-type=NVMainMemory
-    must be used to enable NVMain.
+    When running gem5, the parameter --mem-type=NVMainMemory must be used to enable NVMain.
 The option --nvmain-config must be used to specify the NVMain configuration file.
 Below is an example command line:

     $ gem5.fast config/example/se.py -c hello_world      \
                 --mem-type=NVMainMemory --caches         \